-Luckily, most car manufacturers equip their vehicles with tire pressure monitoring systems nowadays to help you stay informed about the current state of the air pressure in your tires.
+Luckily, most car manufacturers equip their vehicles with tire pressure monitoring systems to help you stay informed about the current state of the air pressure in your tires.

-But, what if the system goes awry and starts sending false signals to your ECU?
+But what if the system goes awry and starts sending false signals to your ECU?

 How Does A Tire Pressure Monitoring System Work?

 - Indirect systems: These systems use ABS sensors instead to measure the diameter of the wheel.
 A deflated tire will have a smaller diameter than normal and will turn faster than the other wheels.
-The main drawback with indirect systems is that, since they use the other tires’ size as a reference, they won’t be able to warn the driver if the pressure is low in all 4 tires at the same time.
+The main drawback with indirect systems is that, since they use the other tires’ size as a reference, they won’t be able to warn the driver if the pressure is low in all four tires at the same time.

 Why Does The TPMS Light Come Up If The Tire Pressure Is Right?

 - Since the air pressure decreases when the outside temperature drops, significant temperature variations can activate the low tire pressure warning.
-For example, on a car with a tire pressure near the lower threshold limit, a particularly cold night can cause the TPMS light to come up for no reason the next morning.
+For example, on a car with a tire pressure near the lower threshold limit, a freezing night can cause the TPMS light to come up for no reason the next morning.
 In such a case, the light should go out after driving for a couple of minutes, once the tires heat up and the pressure goes back to normal.

 - A system malfunction warning message will be displayed if there is a tire change or rotation without the system being properly reset.